kumar-github/tutorial-resources/X.md

 - ✅ **Don't mix `measure` and `measureChecked` mentally — let the compiler guide you.** If your lambda doesn't compile under `measure`, that's the signal to use `measureChecked` instead, not to wrap the exception yourself.

 ---

+## Testing Philosophy

+Tests are organized by method variant (`measure`, `measureChecked`, `measureRepeatedly`, `measureRepeatedlyChecked`) and, within each, by overload (`Supplier` vs `Runnable`) — covering delegation-specific concerns such as whether each variant correctly propagates or catches exceptions, counts iterations, and rejects nulls.

+Statistical computation facts (min/max/average/total, millis-nanos consistency) are verified once rather than duplicated across every repeated-measurement variant — all four converge on the same underlying computation, so repeating those assertions per variant wouldn't add real confidence.

+---